 The Likert Scale Debate

-Here is an issue that comes up in almost every research methods class.
-Likert scale items – strongly agree / agree / neutral / disagree / strongly disagree – are technically ordinal.
-The psychological gap between ‘agree’ and ‘neutral’ may not be the same as between ‘neutral’ and ‘disagree’.
+This issue comes up in almost every research-methods class.
+Single Likert-scale items — strongly agree / agree / neutral / disagree / strongly disagree — are technically ordinal: the psychological gap between ‘agree’ and ‘neutral’ may not equal the gap between ‘neutral’ and ‘disagree’, so the equal-interval characteristic does not strictly hold.

-Despite this, many researchers treat composite Likert scales (multiple items summed into a total score) as interval data, arguing that the summing process produces an approximately continuous, normally distributed outcome.
-This is a pragmatic position that enables more powerful statistics.
+Despite this, many researchers treat composite Likert scales (several items summed into a total score) as interval data, arguing that summing produces an approximately continuous, roughly normally distributed outcome.
+This is a pragmatic position that enables more powerful parametric statistics.

 | Approach | Treats Likert as | Implications |